 Recent Trends in Mechanical Engineering:“Mechanical engineers are at the forefront of developing new technology for farming, transportation, environmental remediation, safety, food production, housing, security, water resources, healthcare, etc.” says the report, based on the proceedings of The Global Summit on the Future of Mechanical Engineering, held April 16-18, 2008, Washington, D.C.

 40 Recent Trends in Mechanical Engineering:

 We have listed 40 Trends in Mechanical Engineering.
-Students can take Individual Topics and can make the PPT’s for their Technical Seminars so that they can know about the latest technologies which obviously does not know from Textbooks.
+Students can take Individual Topics and can make the PPT’s for their Technical Seminars so that they can know about the latest technologies in the field of mechanical engineering.

 Mechanical engineering is the forefront of developing the latest technology in the following areas

 - 3D Printing (Additive Manufacturing)

 - Interconnected Machines